 The duplication issues that I ran into, is based on using a noncontracted hosting company.
 There was no direct setup via the Cpanel or from the host.
 I signed for Cloudflare service separately, and used their DNS name server service.
 I also went for the Cloudflare flexible SSL HTTPS route.

 The purpose of this guide is written, based on the belief that any kind of webpage duplication may be bad for your search engine ranking.
 So you should take all the precautions to fix potential places where you can run into duplication problems.

 WWW and Non-WWW duplication

-Right after you setup the WordPress with Cloudflare, if your blog is originally run under Non-WWW version, you will run into a WWW duplicated version of your home page immediately.
+Right after you setup the WordPress with Cloudflare, if your blog is originally run under the Non-WWW version, you will run into a WWW duplicated version of your home page immediately.
 Before you run the services with default WordPress setup, WordPress automatically redirect your home page to the preferred version automatically, without any additional httaccess rules.

 However, once you start running Cloudflare services, that part of WordPress rule gets overridden.
-You will find now your home page is accessible via both the WWW and non-WWW version.
+You will find now your home page is accessible via both the WWW and non-WWW versions.
 The problem may come from that they are resolving from my www server when I first started the Cloudflare service.

 After observing that the WWW version seemed to resolve on its own.
 We setup a forwarding page rule on Cloudflare.